 Achieving tax alpha is critical whether you are a novice or seasoned investor sitting on significant investment gains.
 Making intelligent and well-informed decisions can help you improve the after-tax return of your investment in the long run.

 Assuming that you can generate 1% in excess annual after-tax returns over 30-year, your will investments can grow as much as 32% in total dollar amount.

 For our firm, achieving Tax Alpha is a process that starts on day 1.
 Making smart tax decisions is at the core of our service.
 Preparing you for your big day is not a race.
 It’s a marathon.
 It takes years of careful planning and patience.
 There will be uncertainty.
 Perhaps tax laws can change.
 Your circumstances may evolve.
 Whatever happens, It’s important to stay objective, disciplined, and proactive in preparing for different outcomes.

 At our firm, we craft a comprehensive strategy that will maximize your financial outcome and lower your taxes in the long run.
-We start with taking a complete picture of financial life and offer a road map to optimize your tax outcome.
+We start by taking a complete picture of your financial life and offer a road map to optimize your tax outcome.
 Achieving higher tax alpha only works in combination with your holistic financial plan.
 Whether you are planning for your retirement, owning a large number of stock options, or expecting a small windfall, planning your future taxes is quintessential for your financial success.

 2. Tax Loss Harvesting

 Tax-loss harvesting is an investment strategy that allows you to sell off assets that have declined in value to offset current or future gains from other sources.
 You can then replace this asset with a similar but identical investment to position yourself for future price recovery.
 Furthermore, you can use up to $3,000 of capital losses as a tax deduction to your ordinary income.
 Finally, you can carry forward any remaining losses for future tax years.